What Is an iBuyer? A Real Estate Guide

 Pros:

 The most notable benefits of selling to an iBuyer are speed and convenience.
 You don’t need to work with a real estate agent if you don’t want to.
-You don’t need to list your house on the market.
+You won’t have to list your house on the market.
 You don’t even need to stage the home or make it available for potential buyers to walk through.
 You can simply sell it as is and close the deal in about two weeks.

 The process is also more certain and predictable.
 If an iBuyer wants to purchase your home, they’ll offer you cash in as little as a few days, and you know the deal won’t fall through due to a financing or appraisal contingency.
 And since you get to set the closing date, you know exactly when everything will happen.